kammitama5/kammitama5.github.io/_posts/2021-5-20-Thursday-May-20th.md

 - I'm actually going to be working on a different type of encryption that isn't ZK, but I like the ZK community; they're cool and very knowledgeable and just fun.
 - Today I have a couple things going on; one is that our first Fireside chat with A. Tudhope, a well-known Ethereum contributor, is today, for my Gitcoin Kernel Fellowship.
 I'm super excited!
 I've really enjoyed hanging out with my group; there is a LOT going on in that cryptospace.
-- I'm also attending a couple recruitment events, and my mentor at FAIR booked a session to meet with myself and my podmates, but that won't be until next week, which is also the same week as my Alan Turing Institute workshop with a keynote from [B. Schneier](https://en.wikipedia.org/wiki/Bruce_Schneier), which I'm excited about.
+- I'm also attending a couple recruitment events, and my mentor at [FAIR (the article is in French; sorry!)](https://fr.wikipedia.org/wiki/Facebook_Artificial_Intelligence_Research) booked a session to meet with myself and my podmates, but that won't be until next week, which is also the same week as my Alan Turing Institute workshop with a keynote from [B. Schneier](https://en.wikipedia.org/wiki/Bruce_Schneier), which I'm excited about.
 I've enjoyed the other invited workshops with them so much!
 The invited group has always been fantastic!
 - I'm also attending a Bitcoin social today, which I've attended in the past, and which has had good conversation, even though it's on another continent.
 I don't